Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Here is a little look at two listings I bumped:

-Vinted has been the best app for selling clothes that I’ve used.
-It is simple to use, there are no fees for listing items, and the buyer pays the postage and all other fees.
-I love that I just print the postage, package the item and can drop it to my local shop.
-This is helping a local business who earn a small fee, and it is super convenient for me too.
+Vinted has been the best selling app for me.
+It is simple to use, no listing fees and the buyer pays the postage.
+I love that I print the postage, package the item and can drop it to my local shop.
+This is helping a local business who earn a small fee, and is convenient for me too.

 I feel that selling on Vinted has been quite successful for me, once I gave it a few weeks at the beginning.
 I’m now making an effort to list items that I may have otherwise just put in the clothes recycling bin.
 As I’m making a nice amount of money for the items I’ve been able to increase my monthly direct debit to a local charity I support, and the Vinted sales will pay towards that.

-What I love about Vinted as well is that you can just list items, store them safely and then wait for sales to trickle in.
-It IS a bit of a faff having to weigh items for bundles BUT I find that just about everyone who creates a bundle will sell them.
-Especially if I offer to let them reserve items for a few days if they need to.
+What I love about Vinted as well is that you can just list items, store them and wait for sales to trickle in.
+It IS a bit of a faff having to weigh items for bundles BUT I find that just about everyone who creates a bundle will purchase them.

 Tips for selling on Vinted: